devopsshield/devops-shield/support/docker-hub/README.md

 <h2 id="devops-shield-in-the-azure-marketplace">DevOps Shield in the Azure Marketplace</h2>

 Alternatively, you can try it for FREE in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cad4devopsinc1662079207461.devops-shield?src=website&mktcmpid=header).

+<h2 id="devops-shield-in-the-azure-devops-marketplace">DevOps Shield in the Azure DevOps Marketplace</h2>

+You can also run the DevOps Shield CLI in a pipeline using the [DevOps Shield Security Scanner build task](https://marketplace.visualstudio.com/items?itemName=DevOpsShield.DevOpsShield-SecurityScanner).

 <h2 id="license">License</h2>